 Meaning

-The message behind “It bothers me when I hear it in a car commercial or some such.
-But for the most part, it’s better than seeing sacred music relegated to the scrap heap.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+In the quote “It bothers me when I hear it in a car commercial or some such.
+But for the most part, it’s better than seeing sacred music relegated to the scrap heap.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme